A Guide to Fine-Tuning FunctionGemma

 dataset = dataset.train_test_split(test_size=0.5, shuffle=False)

-Warning: If your source data is ordered by category (e.g., all search_google examples first, then all search_knowledge_base examples), disabling shuffling will train the model on one tool only and test it on the other, leading to catastrophic performance.
+• If your source data is ordered by category (e.g., all search_google examples first, then all search_knowledge_base), disabling shuffling will train the model on only one tool and test it on the other, causing catastrophic performance.

-• Ensure the source data is already mixed, or
+• Verify that the source data is mixed.

-• Set shuffle=True when the ordering is unknown, so the model sees a balanced representation of all tools during training.
+• If the ordering is unknown, set shuffle=True (or shuffle before splitting) to guarantee a balanced representation of all tools during training.

 The Result

 The model was fine‑tuned with SFTTrainer (Supervised Fine‑Tuning) for 8 epochs.
-The training data explicitly taught the model which queries belong to which domain.
+The loss curve shows rapid adaptation to the new routing logic:

 Training loss curve